 Dancing for Anchor Splash and Breaking a UO Running Club Record

 Spring had sprung in Eugene, Oregon.
 The campus was revitalized with life.
-People were bustling around campus and tulips were popping up everywhere.
-People I hadn’t seen in months, I was now running into on a regular basis.
+People bustled around campus and tulips popped up everywhere.
+People I hadn’t seen in months, I ran into on a regular basis.
 There was a palpable energy in the air.

 The Delta Gamma sorority was hosting its annual Anchor Splash charity dance competition.
-Anchor Splash is a philanthropic event that invites all fraternities to participate in a dance competition.
+Anchor Splash was a philanthropic event that invited all fraternities to participate in a dance competition.
 Many fraternity guys considered DG to have the prettiest girls on campus.
 So, of course, we wanted to impress.

-I have to give a big shout-out to one of my fraternity brothers, Levi Weiss, who orchestrated the practice times and was our fearless leader.
+I have to give a big shout-out to my fraternity brother, Levi Weiss, who orchestrated the practice times and was our fearless leader.
 He recruited a dance instructor to help us with choreography.
 Our fraternity was very small.
 In fact, we weren’t even technically a fraternity yet.
 We were still a colony.
-Even though we didn’t have the same number of people as some of the larger fraternities we weren’t constrained to a flash mob type of dance.
+Even though we didn’t have the same number of people as some of the larger fraternities, we weren’t constrained to a flash mob type of dance.

 Many fraternities resorted to taking off their shirts.
 But not us.
-We don’t stoop to the carnal level.
+We didn’t stoop to that carnal level.
 That’s what you do when you have zero creativity.
 Instead, we came up with some good choreography.
 Our dance was simple.
 It told a story.
 It had a three-act structure.
-The dance moves weren’t complicated, which is something you need to consider when you’re dealing with uncoordinated men.
+The dance moves weren’t complicated, which was something to consider when dealing with uncoordinated men.
 I think we absolutely crushed the dance and frankly should have won.
 See for yourself.

 Right after the dance, I jumped on my bike and went to Hayward Field.
 Once there, I had very little time to warm up before having to check-in for my event.
 I went underneath the grandstands for the final check-in.
 At the time of our event, my team came out together from underneath the stands and walked on the track.
 There’s nothing quite like walking onto the Hayward field with fans in the stands.
-The energy is electric.
-What makes it even more special is that I wore the O on my chest.
+The energy was electric.
+What made it even more special was that I wore the O on my chest.

 I measured out my 20-ish paces and put down my tape.
-As I was running the back straight away I saw a flash of white bolt down the inside lane.
-Sure enough, I was tracked down by Devon Allen, the 2x NCAA champion, 2x Olympian and NFL football player.
+As I ran the back straight away, I saw a flash of white bolt down the inside lane.
+Sure enough, I was tracked down by Devon Allen, the 2x NCAA champion, 2x Olympian, and NFL football player.
 When I rewatched the footage, he smoked everyone.
 The guy is a freak athlete.